About Creature Features

-Affectionately named after the local early 1970s syndicated package of sci-fi/horror movies shown on KTTV in Los Angeles, the one-man enterprise run by Taylor White (then still in high school) began in 1977 as an answer to the merchandising demands of Star Wars and Close Encounters of the Third Kind.
+Affectionately named after the local early 1970s syndicated package of sci-fi/horror movies shown on KTTV in Los Angeles, the one-man enterprise run by Taylor White (then still a sophomore in high school) began in 1977 as an answer to the merchandising demands of Star Wars and Close Encounters of the Third Kind.

-Those were charmed years as customers came from all over the world to partake in the unique selection of model kits, toys, fanzines, rare soundtracks, import books, original artwork and more.
+Those were charmed years, as customers came from all over the world to partake in the unique selection of model kits, toys, fanzines, rare soundtracks, import books, original artwork and more.

 The store also hosted monthly events with guests like writer/director Peter Jackson, author Ray Bradbury, artist Bernie Wrightson, and composers Danny Elfman, James Newton Howard and Basil Poledouris (to name a few).

 In 1999, White left Creature Features to embark on a career as a soundtrack producer with his own label, Percepto Records, and turned the business over to fellow entrepreneurs Alan Skinner and Eric Rodriguez.
 The duo rejuvenated the store with fresh new products while successfully hosting popular signings of their own with actor Christopher Lee, author Clive Barker, Oscar-winning writer/director Bill Condon (Gods and Monsters, Dreamgirls) and many others.